zemn-me/monorepo/project/ck3/recursive-vassals/README.md

 ## Known issues

  - A feudal, clan or tribal vassal that gains a title will always take the government of their liege.
 It would be nice to do this only for newly created vassals, but I am unsure how.

+ ## Building

+ The target `:mod_zip` builds a zip file, i.e. run `yarn bazel build //project/ck3/recursive-vassals:mod_zip`.
+This is probably not going to be very ergonomic for people who don't know how to use bazel.
+Sorry.